arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 | Clean before commit | `steps/clean.sh` | Remove `index.css`, `index.html`, `todo.html`, `motu.yaml` files from root folder

 I only defined key bindings for Next and Previous step tasks.
+The "Go to step" is quite convenient but unfortunately the step list is hardcoded and I only had the idea after the recording (I added it so people using the repo could go the the step they want).

+{% include image.html source="go-to-step.png" %}

 ## Removing stuff was a pain